microprediction/timemachines/FAQ.md

 or write a decorator.
 Whatever, it's Python.

-Answer (B): The intent is to produce simple lambda-friendly models and,
+Answer (B): The intent is to produce simple web-service friendly models.

+Answer (C): It's as pure as the driven snow.
+Or as least as pure as "s".

 ### FAQ 2: What's with the z-curves?

-The desire here is realizing the full tensor product of time-series models and hyper-parameter techniques.
-So we hope for:
+The idea is that *any* black-box optimizer should be able to optimize *any* time-series model without a human providing interpretation of hyper-parameters.
+So we force skaters to expose at most a single scalar hyper-parmeter, but also supply suggested space-filling curves.
+This...

-- a *reasonable* way to map the most important hyper-parameter choices,
+- is hopefully a *reasonable* way to map the most important hyper-parameter choices,
 - that imposes some geometric discipline on the hyper-parameter space in the first place, and

-- facilitates comparison of different ways to search hyper-parameters, across packages which have *entirely different conventions* and hyper-parameter spaces.
+and, as noted, facilitates comparison of different ways to search hyper-parameters, across packages which have *entirely different conventions* and hyper-parameter spaces.

 ### FAQ 3: Why not use the packages, like prophet, directly?

+Answer (A) Well 15,000 people read [this article](https://www.microprediction.com/blog/prophet) in a single day.
+Are you the last to do so?

-Answer: Maybe you should.
+Answer (B) Maybe you should.
 Observe that this package wraps *some* functionality, not all by any means.
 You should use the original packages for maximum flexibility.
 However, as noted, you *might* like this package if you want to be able to do this:

         s,k = {}, 3